carolinemalaihull/biotechnology-investment-analytics/README.md

 ## Bio

 **I am Caroline.
 I work in biotech and I am just starting my data science journey.
-I would love to learn how to combine biolgy with data science to get the most from my work.**
+I would love to learn how to combine biology with data science to get the most from my work.**

 ## Experience to date
 Python *(beginner)*